Beable-guided measurement theory: Description of measurement process in the de Broglie-Bohm theory

-A simple model of the evolution operator $\hat{U}$ can be constructed by introducing the Hamiltonian $\hat{H_I}$ of the interaction between the device and the quantum system.
-In accordance with von Neumann's measurement theory, interaction Hamiltonian must commute with the operator of the measuring value $\hat{F}$, and depend on the momentum of the device needle so that the needle coordinate encodes the measurement result
+A simple model of the evolution operator $\hat{U}$ can be constructed by introducing the Hamiltonian $\hat{H_I}$ of the interaction between the device and the target system.
+For simplicity, the device has one degree of freedom and its coordinate is $r$, its momentum is $k$.
+At the same time, it is considered massive to model its classic properties -- the absence of the corresponding wave-function spreading.
+In accordance with von Neumann's measurement theory, the interaction Hamiltonian must commute with the operator of the measuring value $\hat{F}$ and depend on the momentum of the device needle so that the needle coordinate encodes the measurement result